bui/taiko-web/README.md

 You can run the project in Docker with the following steps:

 - Create the `config.py` file.
 You can use the default configuration:
     ```bash
     cp config.example.py config.py
     ```
 - Build the Docker image:
     ```bash
     docker build -t taiko-web .
     ```
 - Run a Docker container:
     ```bash
     docker run --name taiko-web --rm -p 34801:34801 -p 34802:34802 -d taiko-web
     ```
 - Visit [localhost:34801](localhost:34801).

 ## Requirements

 - A Linux environment with the following software installed:
     - Git

-    - Python3-dev
+    - Python3-dev (3.5 or later)
     - Python3-venv
     - Redis
     - MongoDB
     - FFmpeg
+        - Must be compiled with `libmp3lame` codec
 - Songs. taiko-web supports TJA and OSU charts.

 While it may be possible to set up taiko-web under different environments (e.g. Windows Server), they are untested and not officially supported.

 ## Setup

-The codes below are for ubuntu systems.
+The instructions below are for ubuntu systems.
 You may need to change some parts for other systems.

 ### Install the required software (except MongoDB)